user18130814200115-2/html.duckduckgo-GET/README.md

 ### Try it out first
 You can try my hosted version [here](https://twester.tk/html/).

-Bandwidth id not cheap though.
-So if you want, feel free to [donate](https://twester.tk/ssg/donations.html) to the upkeep of the website.
+Bandwidth is not cheap though, so if you want, feel free to [donate](https://twester.tk/ssg/donations.html) to the upkeep of the website.